theQRL/theqrl.org/_docs/mining/linux.md

 If you want to you can of course just create the file.
 `nano ~/.qrl/config.yml`

 Add the settings you want to override to this file.
-All the settings shown are default.
-This file will override the default settings.
+All the settings shown are defaults.

+This file will override the default settings if placed in the ~/.qrl folder.

 **Beware that you can break things if you are not careful**